-NYFA LA Counseling Services provides free, short-term individual counseling with licensed therapists to address a range of concerns such as, one-on-one addiction counseling with an on-site addiction counselor, and referral services to psychiatry, programs, and long specialty In addition, NYFA LA counseling.
+NYFA LA Counseling Services provides free, short-term individual counseling with licensed therapists to address a range of concerns such as, one-on-one addiction counseling with an on-site addiction counselor, and referral services to psychiatry, programs, and long specialty term In addition, NYFA LA counseling.
 Counseling Services offers a weekly Stress and Anxiety Group, LGBTQ Group, and a Women's Sexual Assault Survivor Group.
-Counseling Services also provides weekly meditation classes for students faculty/staff.
+Counseling Services also provides weekly meditation classes for students and faculty/staff.

-To schedule an appointment with Counseling Services, please email jackie.rabinowitz@nyfa.edu or kathia.rabelo@nyfa.edu.
+To schedule appointment with an email Counseling Services, please jackie.rabinowitz@nyfa.edu or kathia.rabelo@nyfa.edu.
 For addiction counseling, please contact susan.bowling@nyfa.edu.

-Students - South Beach:

-All students enrolled at NYFA South Beach

-are eligible to participate in free, confidential, time-limited counseling services.
-To contact the School Therapist and schedule an appointment, please email Vivina Elgueta, Ph.D at vivina.elgueta@nyfa.edu.
+Students - South Beach: All students enrolled at NYFA South Beach eligible participate are to in free. confidential, time-limited counseling services.
+To contact the School Therapist and schedule an appointment, please email Elgueta, Ph.D Vivina at vivina.elgueta@nvfa.edu.